Azure/aace/CognitiveSearch/Deployment/readme.md

 These are the key pre-requisites to deploy this solution:

 1. You need a Microsoft Azure account to create the services used in this solution.
-You can create a [free account](https://azure.microsoft.com/en-us/free/), use your MSDN account or any other subscription where you have permission to create Azure services
+You can create a [free account](https://azure.microsoft.com/en-us/free/), use your MSDN account, or any other subscription where you have permission to create Azure services.
 2. PowerShell: The one-command deployment process uses PowerShell to execute all the required activities to get the solution up and running.
 If you don't have PowerShell, install it from [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6)

 ## Environment Setup